sergeyteleshev/git-workspace-helper/README.md

 ### 0.1.1

-vAdded travel by branch name
+- Added travel by branch name

 ### 0.1.2